Is once saved always saved Biblical?

 “And Jesus said unto him, No man, having put his hand to the plough, and looking back, is fit for the kingdom of God.”
 Luke 9:62

-Everybody has the right to change their mind, and if they do, and they pass from this earth without Christ then they will be lost.
+Everybody has the right to change their mind, and if they do, they will pass from this earth without Christ, and they will be lost.

-A man can also lose His life by unbelief; it happens every day, people believe something today, and tomorrow they change their mind, and if any should pass from the earth while in unbelief, then they too will be lost.
+A person can also lose their life by unbelief; it happens every day, people will believe one thing today, and tomorrow they will change their mind, and if any should pass from the earth while in unbelief, then they too will be lost.

-As it must be remembered that we have not this life in ourselves, but “this life is in his Son.”
+As we have not this life in ourselves, but “this life is in his Son.”
 “He that hath the Son hath life; and he that hath not the Son of God hath not life.”
 1 John 5:11, 12.

 So we can only keep everlasting life by keeping the Son.

-And we may take Him off by turning away from Him any time that we choose, Christ does not compel the conscience, and we can do it willfully, and we can also do it by neglect.
+Therefore we may take Him off at any time by turning away from Him; it is our choice, Christ does not compel the conscience, and this we can do willfully, or, we can also do so by neglect.

 Notice the following.